- Several users have reported encountering the unexpected_store_exception error in Windows 11, a BSOD error that causes the OS to crash.

 - Next, click on Change what the power buttons do under Power Options.

 - Click on Change settings that are currently unavailable.

 - Untick the checkbox for Turn on fast startup (recommended) and click on Save changes at the bottom.

-The fast startup enables the PC to quickly boot when you turn it on by saving certain files during the last shut down.
+The fast startup enables the PC to quickly boot when you turn it on by saving specific files during the last shut down.
 This way, when you turn on the computer, the number of files to be loaded is lesser, thus reducing the boot time.

-Every BSOD error has a Stop Code or Check Value assigned to distinguish it from the others, and help you identify the underlying issue.
+Every BSOD error has a Stop Code or Check Value assigned to distinguish it from the others and help you identify the underlying issue.